 2016: Heart of Hearts

 The design by Collective-LOK in 2016 featured a ring of 12 gold-tinted, mirrored surfaces forming heart shapes.
-At the centre of each heart was a small “kissing booth”, offering both privacy to the visitors and a sense of publicity through kaleidoscopic reflections.
+At the center of each heart was a small “kissing booth”, offering both privacy to the visitors and a sense of publicity through kaleidoscopic reflections.

 The winning design in 2015 aimed to bring the visitors of Times Square together through music and joy.